-4. Hering Hall.-Another wing erected in 1890, and named for Dr. J. W. Hering, the first Treasurer of the Board and now President.
+4. HERING HALL.-Another wing erected in 1890, and named for Dr. J. W. Hering, the first Treasurer of the Board and now President.
 This building is a front extension of the main building on the west side, and is fitted up in the most modern way for recitation rooms of the various departments.
-It has also a small lecture hall with fifty chairs, and a room eighty feet long for the library.
+It has also a small lecture hall with fifty chairs, and a room eighty feet long for a parlor.